quux00/mybatis-koans/README.md

 While MyBatis can be used with [other JVM languages](http://www.fdmtech.org/2011/12/mybatis-for-scala-1-0-beta-released), these koans are all in pure Java.

-To do these koans, the [sakila](http://dev.mysql.com/doc/sakila/en/index.html) example datbase is chosen.
-It is a sample database schema and dataset originally built in MySQL that has been created for many other relational databases: [http://code.google.com/p/sakila-sample-database-ports/](http://code.google.com/p/sakila-sample-database-ports/).
+To do these koans, the [sakila](http://dev.mysql.com/doc/sakila/en/index.html) example database was chosen.
+It is a sample database schema and dataset originally built in MySQL that has been created for [many other relational databases](http://code.google.com/p/sakila-sample-database-ports/).
 In addition to one-to-many and many-to-many relationships for us to model, it has stored procedures and stored functions that we will learn to access via MyBatis.

 ## Prerequisites

-In order to do the koans, you must have:
+More specifically you must have:

 * An understanding of relational databases and SQL
 * Experience programming in Java